jkaewprateep/META_database_clients/README.md

 ### Plain-text report

+🧸💬 ```CHAR NUMBER``` is one method for print text-report creation, there is some understanding about character fields even in programing language, and the data selection display screen needs to indicate the number of characters to display from target fields as naturally perform as a file-based system. </br>

 ```
 # Task 5:
 # Little Lemon needs to display the next three upcoming bookings from the Bookings table on the kitchen screen to notify